TPO Roofing Licensed & Insured Contractors – Birmingham, AL Professional Roofers

 - Thermoplastic polyolefin intensified top ply

-TPO varies in thickness and measurements and is employed in big rolls.
-Installation is done either with a completely adhered, ballasted, or mechanically connected method, enabling the white membrane to stay exposed throughout the life of the roof.
+TPO vary in both thickness and measurement; they're typically sold in the form of large rolls.
+Installation is done with a completely adhered, ballasted, or mechanically connected technique, enabling the white membrane to remain exposed throughout the life of the roof.

-Thermoplastic polyolefin roofing is developed to offer the benefits of PVC and EPDM roofing systems, but without having the additional costs and downsides.
-However, as any roofing product, TPO has its specific advantages and downsides largely because it is a relatively new product in the roofing market place and is still going through research study to further enhance its long lasting formulation and stability.
-Before selecting a TPO membrane for your house or business property, you have to meticulously think about all its pros and cons.
+Thermoplastic polyolefin roofing is specifically designed to offer the benefits of PVC and EPDM roofing systems, but with less costs and downsides.
+However, similar to other roofing products, TPO has its own specific advantages and disadvantages, mainly because it’s a relatively new product in the market undergoing the research and development phase.
+Before purchasing TPO membrane roofing for your home or business, you should first consider all of its pros and cons.

 Pros of TPO roof: